“He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart.” -Isaiah 40:11

 Accept those around you for who they are.
 Accept–but this does not always mean to agree.
 Respect for your own integrity will not allow you always to agree with others.

 The Order of the Shepherd’s Heart does not discriminate and holds no regard for a person’s race, color, age, gender, sexual orientation, preference, relationship status, nationality, socioeconomic class, nor a person’s state of grace.
-We are fully committed to inclusivity and our support for the LGBTQIAPP (lesbian, gay, bisexual, transsexual, questioning, intersexual, asexual, pansexual, polyamorous) and anyone who would seek to find a spiritual home within the Shepherd’s Heart is unwavering and unapologetic.
+We are fully committed to inclusivity and our support for the LGBTQIAPP (lesbian, gay, bisexual, transgender, questioning, intersexual, asexual, pansexual, polyamorous) and anyone who would seek to find a spiritual home within the Shepherd’s Heart is unwavering and unapologetic.

 If you are so moved, please feel free to contact us for more information.
 Perhaps you feel that tugging upon your heart to be a part of something different, something intentional, something meaningful, maybe to be a part of our community.
 We welcome your inquiries and will help you as best we can to discover where God might be calling you on your “anam turas” or soul journey.